Tien-Nhat/Social-network-build-with-Spring-Vuejs/README.md

 ## Social Network Platform - Spring Boot & Vue.js

 This project is a full-stack social network platform built using **Spring Boot** for the backend and **Vue.js** for the frontend.
 The platform allows users to create profiles, post updates, interact with other users, and more.
-It focuses on scalability, performance, and a clean, modular architecture.

 ### Key Features:
 - **User Authentication & Authorization**: Secure registration, login, and session management with Spring Security & JWT.
 Supports **Google OAuth** for social login.